 Sometimes when you come home after running errands or after work, all you want to do is sit down in front of a warm, cozy fire.
-While your heating system works fine, there’s nothing quite like a fire, even if it isn’t a real fire, to take away the cold bite of winter.
-Except, on one of those cold winter days, your electric fireplace doesn’t work as it should.
+While your heating system works fine, there’s nothing quite like a fire to take away the cold bite of winter, even if it isn’t a real fire.
+Except, your electric fireplace doesn’t work as it should on one of those cold winter days.
 Whether it’s problems with the unit not providing heat to the living room, the flame effect doesn’t work, or it’s overheating, sometimes you don’t want the hassle of sending it away for repairs and decide to do a little troubleshooting yourself.
-While you may not have the same problems with a wood-burning or a gas fireplace with a flame generator or real flame, an electric one is often the best choice for you once you know how to take care of it.
-Placing it on a TV stand sometimes makes it easier to assess your unit.
+While you may not have the same problems with a wood-burning fireplace or a gas fireplace with a flame generator or real flame, an electric one is often the best choice for you once you know how to take care of it.
+Placing it on a table sometimes makes it easier to assess your unit.

 How to Fix The Flames In Your Fireplace

 Before you do anything, it’s highly advisable to carefully read over the service agreement that came with your electric fireplace.
 If you read the document and find that your fireplace is still covered, you can contact the manufacturer for replacement parts or send it back if you decide not to use your electric fireplace as your next DIY project.
 Some warranties cover parts and labor, some cover replacement parts, and others are warranties for specific parts on the firebox.

 A few things you need to look at in your warranty are how long it lasts when it expires and the conditions of the electric fireplace that will void coverage.
 It also tells you what parts and repair problems are covered and what the manufacturer will do if your fireplace fails.
 Parts like light bulbs, such as those that provide the ambient glow for the fireplace, aren’t covered as they can be easily replaced.